Shreyagk07/web-scraper/README.md

 # WEB-SCRAPING WITH VOICE ASSISSTANT
-<p>Scraping a web using API and by providing with voice assisstant with it.
-It scraps the data required from the coronavirus website that provides the data related to coronavirus cases, etc. The API of the website is collected and added to the main.py file.
-By installing the pacakages required for the project is been install.
-Using the voice assisstant, the data can be extracted from the site and read out loud by the system.</p>
+<p>This project involves developing a web scraper that extracts real-time data from a coronavirus tracking website via its API.
+The data includes information such as current COVID-19 cases, recoveries, and fatalities.
+The API is integrated into the main.py file, where all the necessary logic for data extraction is implemented.

+To enhance usability, the project includes a voice assistant feature, enabling users to interact with the system through voice commands.
+When a query is made, the voice assistant triggers the web scraper, retrieves the requested data from the API, and reads it aloud to the user.
+The project utilizes Python's speech recognition libraries and text-to-speech systems to handle both voice input and output, making it fully hands-free.

+All required dependencies for the project are managed through Python package management tools, ensuring that the system is configured correctly for web scraping, API integration, and voice interaction.
+This project aims to provide an efficient, user-friendly way to access and understand critical pandemic-related data through natural language commands.</p>